-Drone fishing is particularly useful when you want to get your bait further away from shore.
-This could be due to a very shallow water, large surf breaks, deep distance holes, or schools of fish offshore.
+I have found drone fishing is particularly useful when you want to get your bait further away from shore.
+This could be due to very shallow water, large surf breaks, deep distance holes, or schools of fish offshore.

 FishingFather has a great article showing how to use Google Maps to select better fishing spots.
 Using a drone takes this to the next level.

 It allows you to use your favorite inshore saltwater spinning rod but target fish species that don’t come in close to shore.
 The use of drone fishing means that you don’t need a large surf rod to get past the waves.

 There are a wide variety of drones available for fishing – and you can easily pick a very cheap drone and add a release mechanism with a lot of spare batteries.
 But for this exercise, I am going to assume that you want a fishing drone that will fulfill all the criteria you need.

 Let’s go through the key factors that you should consider before making your purchase including the battery life, range, weight rating, wind rating, release mechanism, and waterproof rating.